 - Weight gain

-Those with particularly intense PMS symptoms are likely experiencing premenstrual dysphoric disorder (PMDD).
-Symptoms of PMDD are experienced during the same time frame as PMS but are more widespread and have a greater impact on the body.
-The heightened symptoms associated with this intense version of premenstrual syndrome may be caused by the following contributors:
+Experiencing many symptoms and at higher intensity may suggest a greater underlying problem known as premenstrual dysphoric disorder (PMDD).
+Symptoms of PMDD are experienced during the same time frame as PMS but are broader and have a greater impact on the body.
+There are multiple factors that may cause increased symptom intensity and subsequent PMDD including:

 - Food allergies